 Don’t have a Mac product?
 No problem!
 Dr. Stephan Kinholt from Green River College has shared how he sends feedback to students using his PC in the video he created below:

-Package our two newest course offerings with Guided Notes, available for summer 2017!
-These notes are a wonderful resource to accompany the integrated review content of the online subject matter.
+Package our two newest course offerings with Guided Notebooks, available for summer 2017!
+These notebooks are a wonderful resource to accompany the integrated review content of the online subject matter.

-Get a special preview here of Beginning Statistics Plus Integrated Review Guided Notes.
+Get a special preview here of the Beginning Statistics Plus Integrated Review Guided Notebook.

-Check out a sample of Viewing Life Mathematically Plus Integrated Review Guided Notes.
+Check out a sample of the Viewing Life Mathematically Plus Integrated Review Guided Notebook.

-Check out a sample of College Algebra Plus Integrated Review Guided Notes.
+Check out a sample of the College Algebra Plus Integrated Review Guided Notebook.

 Ideal for corequisite courses, lab settings, and students entering class with foundational knowledge gaps, these courses integrate credit-bearing material with review to target the prerequisite skills needed for curriculum-level success.

-NEW Guided Notes, a binder-ready supplement, ensure students engage with the content as they follow along throughout the instructional “Learn” mode of the courseware and serve as reference material for review later on.
+NEW Guided Notebooks, a binder-ready supplement, ensure students engage with the content as they follow along throughout the instructional “Learn” mode of the courseware and serve as reference material for review later on.

 Here are a few sample questions: